 Make sure you have enough plates, flatware, and cups.
 There is nothing wrong with using disposable serving products or mismatched pieces.

-It's a good idea to have stations around the main area and in the kitchen.
+It's a good idea to have stations around the main area and in the kitchen to prevent a bottleneck.
 Here are some suggestions for refreshment stations that can accommodate different dietary restrictions:

 - Variety of chips and dips